laurenhsu1/corral/README.md

 The package contains two main function calls:

 1. `corral` for dimensionality reduction on a single table
-2. `corralm`for integration across tables.
+2. `corralm` for alignment and batch integration of multiple tables

 See the vignettes for details on outputs and how to plot.